azuregomez/AseMgmtWatch/README.md

 <li>Storage container name
 <li>Automation Hook URL
 </ul>
 <li>AseApiAgent.
 This is a library where the majority of the functionality is implemented.
-There are 3 main components with corresopnding interfaces so they can be tested: ASE Management API invocation, Blob Storage Persistence and Web Hook.
+There are 3 main components with corresponding interfaces so they can be tested: ASE Management API invocation, Blob Storage Persistence and Web Hook invocation.
 <li>AseMgmtTest.
 Unit Tests
 </ul>